deshna-jain/NameTheCode/README.md

 ## Requirements
 * Any operating system (i.e. Linux, Windows, MacOS X)
 * A little knowledge of Dart and Flutter.
-Don't worry if you new to it, you just need knack to learn.
+Don't worry if you are new to it, you just need knack to learn.
 * Any IDE with Flutter SDK installed (i.e. VSCode, Android Studio, etc)

 ## Setting up the porject